Thank you for reading our post, please rate this article at the end.

 Primarily, the passing rules depend on the vessel type.
 However, some general restrictions apply to every kind of vessel.

-- Overtaking applies when you approach a vessel from behind within a 135-degree angle from its stern.
+- Overtaking applies when approaching a vessel from behind within a 135-degree angle from its stern.
 Regardless of vessel type, it would help if you kept a safe distance from the boat.

 - Always keep to the starboard side of a sipping channel or a harbor.

-- In a harbor, stay clear of large ships that are more than 50 meters long or more than 500 tons.
+- Stay clear of large ships over 50 meters long or more than 500 tons in a harbor.

 - You cannot put your anchor down in a channel.
-It’s risky because a speedy vessel may not sight you at all.
+It’s risky because a speedy vessel may not see you at all.

 - Try your best to avoid a collision if the other boat doesn’t seem to be following the rules.